 Validation

-We can validate a firm’s existing policies and procedures OR develop a governance framework of policies and procedures that fully complies with the SR-11-7 model risk guidance and validate those.
+We can validate to a firm’s existing policies and procedures OR develop a governance framework of policies and procedures that fully complies with the SR-11-7 model risk guidance and validate those.
 Get your money’s worth from your model developers and vendors through exceptional validation.

 SRA has the expertise, resources, and methods to effectively challenge almost any financial, economic, statistical, or mathematical model to any level of rigor – in other words, we ask the right questions.